Impact Recorders for Transformers Empower Accountability, Visibility, and Optimization

 Using the ShockLog 298 is straightforward.

 - Configure the impact monitor: ShockLog 298’s software is intuitive.
-A project engineer can easily set up the right configuration and either email it, or put it on a USB stick for the logistics team.
+A project engineer can easily set up the right configuration and either email it or put it on a USB stick for the logistics team.

 - Analyze the reports.
-Using ShockLog software, the project engineer will analyze the impact reports to determine whether the transformer experienced any threshold events.
+Using ShockLog software, the project engineer will analyze the impact reports to determine whether the transformer experienced any over threshold events.

 - Return the monitor or store it for future use.
 The customer returns the impact monitor to the transformer’s manufacturer or to the customer’s logistics site for reconfiguration and reuse.
 If more than 12 months pass between the start of each mission, return the monitor to SpotSee for recalibration.